gatsbyjs/gatsby/packages/gatsby-source-drupal/README.md

 #### Turning off file downloads

 When you're using Gatsby Image CDN you no longer need Gatsby to fetch all of the files in your Drupal instance.
 Turn that off with the following plugin option.
+This is required for Image CDN to work.

 ```js
   {